dhecloud/platypus_compounder/README.md

 This repository helps you to compound $PTP from the liquidity pools on platypus.finance into a stablecoin of your choice.
 Please read the disclaimer before proceeding.

 # Disclaimer
 This repository was made so that i wouldn't have to manually compound my $ptp everyday.
 It's a learning experience for me too.
 This exposes your wallet's private key in the config file.
 Use this repository only if you understand what you are doing and at your own risk!
-I will not be responsible for any possible losses.
+I will not be responsible for any potential losses.

 # What this repository does in specific terms
 1. Claims your vePTP if the option is turned on in `config.py`.